metrorailings/OwlBlog/content/posts/week-8-insights-2.md

 Meanwhile, the Jets seem to have trusted Zack Wilson to carry the team here.
 BIG mistake.
 Wilson's so bad that he threw an interception on a throwaway.

+As I thought, this was a game dictated by mistakes and sloppy moments.
+Good thing I stayed away from this one.
+Both starting quarterbacks have been just depressing.

 ***